stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 the pierced slab he had removed, and here his caution became almost pitiful.
 But he did not come upon the dread aperture after all, nor did anything issue from that aperture to detain him.
 What had been down there made no sound nor stir.
 Evidently its crunching of the fallen electric torch had not been good for it.
-Each time Willett&rsquo;s fingers felt a perforated slab he trembled.
+Each time Willett's fingers felt a perforated slab he trembled.
 His passage over it would sometimes increase the groaning below, but generally it would produce no effect at all, since he moved very noiselessly.
 Several times during his progress the glow ahead diminished perceptibly, and he realised that the various candles and lamps he had left must be